open-component-model/ocm/docs/pluginreference/plugin_valuemergehandler_execute.md

 ### Description

-This command executes a a value merge.
+This command executes a value merge.
 The values are taken from *stdin* as JSON string.
 It has the following fields:

 - **<code>local</code>** *any*